-It spins them off when activated!
+Believe it or not, this feeder SPINS squirrels off when they try to eat!
 When enough weight is put on the perches, the internal, battery-powered motor comes alive and gently tosses the squirrels from the feeder.

-One look at this bird feeder and you know how it prevents squirrels!
+One look at this bird feeder, and you know how it prevents squirrels!

 Once you see how Brome products work, it’s easy to see why squirrels can’t eat.
 The weight of a squirrel anywhere on the feeder body closes access to the seed ports.

 The reason I chose the Squirrel Buster Standard is simple.
-It works as advertised and I have owned it for a few years and have never once seen a squirrel eating on it.
+It works as advertised, and I have owned it for a few years and have never once seen a squirrel eating on it.

-Here is what I don’t like:
+Here is the ONLY thing I don’t like:

-Squirrel Proof Bird Feeders Will Save You Money
+Squirrel-Proof Bird Feeders Will Save You Money

-That’s why buying a squirrel proof bird feeder is truly an investment.
+That’s why buying a squirrel-proof bird feeder is truly an investment.

-I’m not sure exactly how much food that a squirrel eats per day, as it varies between different species, but I do know that it is way more than your typical bird.
+I’m not sure exactly how much food a squirrel eats per day, as it varies between different species, but I do know that it is way more than your typical bird.
 If these voracious furballs get full access to your feeders, they are going to consume A LOT of pricey bird food.
-After a while, this puts a serious dent in your wallet.
+After a while, this puts a severe dent in your wallet.

 Final Thoughts and Conclusion

-As you can tell, I am a big believer in purchasing a squirrel-proof bird feeder, and this list of the best should give you a great start finding the perfect addition to your backyard.
+As you can tell, I am a big believer in purchasing a squirrel-proof bird feeder, and this list of the best should give you a great start to finding the perfect addition to your backyard.

 Before you go, can you help make this article better and answer these questions?

-What squirrel-resistant bird feeders do you recommend?
+What squirrel-proof bird feeders do you recommend?

-Thanks for reading and good luck!
+Thanks for reading, and good luck!